hfunescom/telepatia-ai-techtest-frontend/README.md

 # Telepatía AI Tech Test Frontend

-Small Flutter web application to interact with the Telepatía AI pipeline.
+Small Flutter web application to interact with the Telepatía AI backend pipeline.

 ## Requirements